Michaelvll/michaelvll.github.io/_pages/about.md

 #### [**HanLab**](https://songhan.mit.edu), MIT

 Research assistant, working with Prof. [Song Han](https://songhan.mit.edu) at HanLab, MIT, from Jul.
 2019 to present.
-* Working on privacy preserving and efficient machine learning.
-Designed an efficient privacy-preserving cloud-edge inference method utilizing the linearity of neural networks.
+* Working on privacy-preserving and efficient machine learning.
+Designed a privacy-preserving cloud-edge inference method utilizing the linearity of neural networks.
 We wrote a paper and submitted to CVPR 2019.
 * Focusing on efficient natural language processing, especially for machine translation.
 Proposed a novel primitive with higher capacity than the original transformer under mobile settings.
 We wrote a paper and submitted to ICLR 2020.
 The paper just received very positive review (Average score: **5.7/8**).
 * Won **1st** place in the CVPR'19 Visual Wake Words Challenge and **3rd place** (**1st** place of all academic groups) in CVPR'19 Low Power Image Recognition Challenge.